suszynski/AntiDebug/README.md

 no debugger is attached, otherwise it sets the pointer to the boolean it was passed to true.
 This can be bypassed by hooking `NtQueryInformationProcess` or the function itself. `ProcessDebugPort` being in the `EPROCESS` structure it is immune to usermode shenanigans.

+### `NtQueryInformationProcess`

+`NtQueryInformationProcess` can be used to get `ProcessDebugPort` which can indicate if a debugger is present.
+It can also query a few values in an undocumented way such as the heap flags (`ProcessDebugFlags`) and the debug object handle (`ProcessDebugHandle`).

 ## Contributing

 This project is free and open source and will remain so forever.
 You are welcome to contribute.
 Simply make a pull request for whatever it is you would like to add, but